All your questions, answered.

 If I arrive late for my scheduled tour time, can I join another tour?

-Reservations rescheduled more than one time will be charged a $20 rescheduling fee.
+Reservations rescheduled in advance will be charged a $20 rescheduling fee.

 How do we buy tour tickets?